DubeiA/bicycle-booking-services/README.md

 On the backend side use Express and MongoDB to store data

-You'll need DB_HOST = mongodb+srv://`myusername`:`mypassword`@myserver.mongodb.com/`mydatabase`?retryWrites=true&w=majority
+You'll need in server.js DB_HOST = mongodb+srv://`myusername`:`mypassword`@myserver.mongodb.com/`mydatabase`?retryWrites=true&w=majority

-In order to start working with this repository, you must first install the dependencies using `npm ci`.
+In order to start working with this repository, you must twice install the dependencies using `npm ci`.

-Then go to the `backend-part` folder and start the server.
+First go to the `backend-part` folder use `cd backend-part` and install the dependencies using `npm ci`.
 Command to start if you are in the main folder `cd backend-part` + `npm run start:dev`.
 The server is running on port `http://localhost:8080`